francepack/backend_module_0_capstone/day_2/README.md

 ## Arrays

 1. Work through the [Arrays](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#7.-arrays) section of Ruby in 100 Minutes.
 As you work through this section, research each of the methods mentioned by looking through the Ruby docs for [Arrays](https://ruby-doc.org/core-2.4.1/Array.html).
 Documentation like this might look intimidating, but practicing finding information in them will build your comfort level.
-Create a file in your day_2 directory called `array_methods.md file` and describe what each method does.
+Create a file in your day_2 directory called `array_methods.md` and describe what each method does.
 1. Work through the [Iteration and Each](http://backend.turing.io/module1/lessons/iteration_and_each) lesson.
 1. Work through the following lessons from Learn Ruby the Hard Way:
-    1. [Booleans](https://learnrubythehardway.org/book/ex27.html) - just read through this lesson, you do not need to memorize anything, or create flashcards(unless you _really_ want to).
+    1. [Booleans](https://learnrubythehardway.org/book/ex27.html) - just read through this lesson, you don't need to memorize everything by creating flashcards (unless you _really_ want to).
     1. [Boolean Practice](https://learnrubythehardway.org/book/ex28.html).
 1. Work through the exercise files in the day_2/exercises directory.
 Complete them in this order:
     1. arrays